Colorado tick fever: Virology

 The virus particle, like other coltiviruses, is about 80 nm in diameter and is generally not enveloped.
 The double-stranded RNA viral genome is about 20,000 bp long and is divided into 12 segments, which are termed Seg-1 to Seg-12.
 Viral replication in infected cells is associated with characteristic cytoplasmic granular matrices.
-Evidence suggests the viral presence in mature erythrocytes is a result of replication of the virus in hematopoetic erythrocyte precursor cells and simultaneous maturation of the infected immature cells rather than of direct entry and replication of CTFV in mature erythrocytes.
+Evidence suggests the viral presence in mature erythrocytes is a result of replication of the virus in hematopoietic erythrocyte precursor cells and simultaneous maturation of the infected immature cells rather than of direct entry and replication of CTFV in mature erythrocytes.

 Tick

 The Rocky Mountain wood tick is usually found attached to a host, but when it is without a host, it hides in cracks and crevices, as well as soil.
-If for some reason the tick is not able to find a host before the winter, it will stay under groundcover until spring, when it can resume its search.
-The wood tick does not typically seek hosts in the hottest summer months.
-Adult ticks tend to climb to the tops of grasses or low shrubs, attaching themselves to a host wandering by.
-They secure the attachment by secreting a cement-like substance from their mouths, inserting it into the host.
+If, for some reason, the tick is unable to find a host before winter, it will stay under ground cover until spring, when it can resume its search.
+The behavior of the Rocky Mountain wood tick varies with its life stages: adults are active as early as March, peaking in April and May, while nymphs and larvae are active around April and June, respectively.
+By late summer or early fall, all these stages typically disappear.
+Small mammals are common hosts for larvae and nymphs, while adults generally feed on larger mammals such as horses, cattle, and deer.

 Transmission

-Colorado tick fever is acquired by tick bite.
-No evidence of natural person-to-person transmission has been found.
-However, rare cases of transmission from blood transfusions have been reported.
-The virus which causes Colorado tick fever may stay in the blood for as long as four months after onset of the illness.
+Colorado tick fever (CTF) is transmitted through the bite of an infected Rocky Mountain wood tick.
+The ticks become carriers of the CTF virus by feeding on infected reservoir animals like small rodents.
+Transmission from a tick to a person is the most common cause of infection.
+Person-to-person transmission is not typical but can occur rarely through blood transfusions.
+Post-infection, the CTF virus can linger in red blood cells for several months; hence, blood and bone marrow donations are discouraged for six months following infection.

 Diagnosis

 A combination of clinical signs, symptoms, and laboratory tests can confirm the likelihood of having CTF.
-Some tests include complement fixation to Colorado tick virus, immunofluorescence for Colorado tick fever, and some other common laboratory findings suggestive of CTF, including leucopenia, thrombocytopenia, and mildly elevated liver enzyme levels.
+Some tests include complement fixation to Colorado tick virus, immunofluorescence for Colorado tick fever, and some other common laboratory findings suggestive of CTF, including leukopenia, thrombocytopenia, and mildly elevated liver enzyme levels.

 Detection of viral antibodies on red blood cells is possible.